 “Pretty much.
 Don’t look so shocked.
 It was part of the run.”

-I told them the details without the rape part.
+I tell them the details without the rape part.

 “Man, I feel so bad not going with you,” Scott rationalizes.